 What type of RV jacks are you using?
-Are the jacks up?
+Are the jacks up or down?
 You’ll find out faster than you like if you try to pull out with your jacks still extended.
 Leveling and stabilizing your RV are super-important for a comfortable camping experience, but attempting to drive away with extended leveling jacks still touching the ground is an expensive and stressful error.

-NOTE – if your jacks are hydraulic, that’s great, but it’s worth it to take a look at them before you motor them up.
+Bonus Tip: If your jacks are hydraulic, that’s great, but it’s worth it to take a look at them before you attempt to motor them up.
 Make sure the jacks aren’t buried in the muck and therefore straining the motor as they attempt to retract.
 Clearing the area for easier retraction will reduce wear and tear on your motor.

 Not Knowing or Monitoring the Height of Your RV

-Do you know the height of your RV right off the top of your head?
+Do you know the height of your RV off the top of your head?
 Including the air conditioning unit?
-You really should.
+You should.
 Not all of us have teardrop campers after all.
-It’s best to know because trees do not grow uniformly and not every bridge is the same height.
-Speaking of air conditioning, be sure to check out our page on rv ac units over here at Camping World.
+It’s best to have your RV’s maximum height memorized in order to avoid low-hanging branches and bridges with low clearance.

 Backing Up Without a Spotter